 - Set up the system you’ll be interviewing on early to avoid technical difficulties

-- Practice beforehand to ensure you’re answers are ready and you know how the software works
+- Practice beforehand to ensure your answers are ready and you know how the software works

 Just like in a phone interview be sure to have your resume handy (but do not rely on it to communicate your experience), focus on your answers, and be professional and courteous at all times.